acend/helm-basics-training/content/en/docs/06/06_environment.md

   databasename: acenddb-prod
 ```

-Install the production releas with following command.
+Install the production release with the following command.
 Again pass first the default values with `-f values-yaml` and then the production values with `-d values-prod.yaml`

 ```bash
 helm upgrade -i myapp-prod .  -f values.yaml -f values-prod.yaml --namespace <namespace>